 2. Can be tracked with unique URLs or coupon codes

-Direct mails can be tracked.
+Direct mail can be tracked.
 You could simply use a number that’s designated for direct mail recipients, create a personalized URL, or come up with a unique coupon code.
 This way, you’ll be able to identify which of your new patients or page visitors came from your digital marketing efforts and which are from your direct mail campaign.

 3. It goes well with digital marketing

 Combining direct mail with your digital marketing strategies can help you increase site traffic and increase brand loyalty.
-In fact, it has the ability to increase the response rates by 28% and conversion rates by 40%.
+In fact, it has the ability to increase response rates by 28% and conversion rates by 40%.
 See how effective these two strategies work together?

 Check out our blog post on Social media for Physical Therapists to see which platforms fit best for your practice.